 Planning Your Trip to Wood-Tikchik State Park

 Wood Tikchik State Park is located in a remote part of south west Alaska north of the city of Dillingham and the world famous Bristol Bay.
 Dillingham is approximately 300 miles south west of Anchorage accessible by commercial air carrier.
 To visit Wood-Tikchik you will need a great sense of adventure.
 The park is accessible only by boat, airplane or foot.
-Air transportation is usually the most practical means of access and several air charter services are available in Dillingham, King Salmon and Bethel.
-Several local businesses rent camping equipment, kayaks, canoes and inflatable rafts.
+Air transportation is usually the most practical means of access and several air charter services are available in the local area and most rent camping equipment, kayaks, canoes and inflatable rafts too.
 Water transportation provides access to a variety of habitats.
-Local commercial air charters and equipment rental companies located in Dillingham.
+Looking for an air taxi?; There are a few permitted air charter and equipment rental companies in south west Alaska to choose from.

 The Tikchik Lakes are accessible primarily by aircraft.
 Many visitors choose to fly to one of the upper lakes and float to Tikchik Lake or one of the many villages on the Nuyakuk or Nushagak Rivers, where air charter is available for transport back to Dillingham.

 The entire park is open to camping; though, several locations in the Upper Tikchik Lakes require a permit.
 Visitors interested in camping around Nishlik, Slate, Upnuk, Chikuminuk Lakes or floating the Tikchik River must obtain a permit prior to camping.
-Please note that motorized use is prohibited on Chikuminuk Lake.
-Camping and float trip permits are limited for the Upper Tikchik Lakes and River and require a $100 fee.
+Camping and float trip permits are and require a $100 fee.
 Please call the Dillingham Parks Office at (907) 842-2641 for additional information and current permit availability.
-Permit applications are available on-line or by emailing email@example.com.
+Permit applications are available online.
 Please note the use of motorized boats is prohibited on Chikuminuk Lake.

-Camping at any location in the park is limited to 10 consecutive days, after which the camp must be relocated a minimum of one mile from that location.
-Campfires are restricted to portable camp stoves, fire pans, bare beaches, or gravel bars.
+Camping at any location in the park is limited to 10 consecutive days at the same location in a calendar year after which the camp must be relocated a minimum of one mile from that location.
+Additionally, the stay limit at the Agulukpak River Campground is three nights.
+Campfires are restricted to portable camp stoves, fire pans, and unvegetated bars or beaches.

 Accommodations and Services

-Five commercial sportfishing lodges are located on private property within the boundaries of the park.
+Five commercial sportfishing lodges are located within the boundaries of the park.
 These lodges operate on a reservation basis only, do not cater to drop-in visitation, and do not provide ancillary services to those other than guests.

 Wood-Tikchik State Park offers a remote wilderness experience.
 Park visitors should be prepared for emergencies and accident prevention practices are key ingredients to a pleasurable and successful trip.
 Due to the size of the park, emergency support is likely hours away.
 Back country users should be prepared to handle their own emergencies.
 Some tips for a safe adventure include: